yuvalmGS/gigaspaces-wiki-jekyll/xap97/change-api.markdown

 # Change and SpaceSynchronizationEndpoint

 A SpaceSynchronizationEndpoint implementation could support change operations and make use of lighter replication between the space and the mirror.
-{% refer %}For more information on how to implement it please refer to [Change API Advanced](./change-api-advanced.html){% endrefer %}
+For more information on how to implement it please read [Change API Advanced](./change-api-advanced.html)

 # Change and Replication Filter

 Change passes through [Replication Filter](./cluster-replication-filters.html) like other operations and for example can be discarded on replication level.

-{% refer %}For more information on how to handle change in replication filters please refer to [Change API Advanced](./change-api-advanced.html){% endrefer %}
+{% refer %}For more information on how to handle change in replication filters please read to [Change API Advanced](./change-api-advanced.html).{% endrefer %}

+# Change Extension

+See [Change Extension](./change-extension.html) which provide utility methods for common usage patterns.

 # Considerations